-A reporting STA affiliated with an MLD shall set the Complete Profile subfield of the STA Control field in the Per-STA Profile subelement to 1 if the Per-STA Profile subelement carries complete information (subject to the inheritance rules as defined in 35.3.2.3 (Inheritance in a per-STA profile)) of the reported STA.
-Otherwise the reporting STA shall set the Complete Profile subfield of the STA Control field in the Per-STA Profile subelement to 0.
+If a reporting STA affiliated with an MLD transmits a frame that carries a Basic variant Multi-Link element, which includes a Per-STA Profile subelement that carries the complete profile for a reported STA, then the STA shall set the Complete Profile subfield of the STA Control field in that Per-STA Profile subelement to 1 . (#5737) Otherwise, the reporting STA shall set the Complete Profile subfield of the STA Control field in the Per-STA Profile subelement to 0.

-The subfields of the STA Control field in the Per-STA Profile subelement corresponding to a reported STA shall provide an indication of the presence of optional subfields carried in the STA Info field.

-An AP affiliated with an AP MLD shall not include a Neighbor Report element, a Reduced Neighbor Report element, a Multiple BSSID element or another Basic variant Multi-Link element in the Per-STA Profile subelement of the Multi-Link element for a reported AP.
+(#4246) (#5736)

-The complete information of a reported STA in a Management frame, carrying Basic variant Multi- Link element, is defined as all the elements and fields that would be included in the frame if the reported STA were to transmit that Management frame.
+The complete profile (#5737) of a reported STA in a Management frame, carrying Basic variant Multi- Link element, is defined as all the elements and fields that would be included in the frame (subject to the inheritance rules as defined in 35.3.2.3 (Inheritance in a per-STA profile)) (#5737) if the reported STA were to transmit that Management frame.
 For example, when an AP affiliated with an AP MLD transmits an Association Response frame, the Per-STA Profile subelement corresponding to another AP affiliated with the AP MLD carries complete information of the other AP, subject to inheritance rule.
-The complete information consists of elements and fields that would be included in the frame if the reported AP were to transmit the Association Request frame.
+The complete profile (#5737) consists of elements and fields that would be included in the frame if the reported AP were to transmit the Association Response frame (#4361).

+NOTE – The above definition of complete profile applies only to a Basic variant Multi-Link element (#5737).

-An AP affiliated with an AP MLD shall not include a complete profile of a reported AP affiliated with the same AP MLD in the transmitted Beacon frame or a Probe Response frame that is not an ML probe responseas defined in 35.3.4.4 (Multi-Link element usage rules in the context of discovery) and 35.3.10 (Multi-link general procedures).
+An AP affiliated with an AP MLD shall not include a complete profile of a reported AP affiliated with the same AP MLD in the Beacon frame or a basic Probe Response frame that it transmits(#4034) (#4035)

-The Basic variant Multi-Link element when carried in the Neighbor Report element shall not include a Link Info field.
+NOTE – See 35.3.10 (Multi-link general procedures) for conditions when a Beacon or a basic Probe Response frame transmitted by an AP affiliated with an AP MLD carries a partial profile of reported AP(s). (#4034) (#4035)

+(#5738)

-An AP affiliated with an AP MLD may include either the complete profile or the partial profile of a reported AP affiliated with the same AP MLD in a transmitted Probe Response frame, which is an ML probe response frame,as defined in 35.3.4.2 (Use of ML probe request and response).
+An AP affiliated with an AP MLD may include either the complete profile or the partial profile of a reported AP affiliated with the same AP MLD in an ML probe response that it transmits (#4034) as defined in 35.3.4.2 (Use of ML probe request and response).

-A STA affiliated with a non-AP MLD shall include, in (Re)Association Request frame it transmits, a complete profile of other STAs affiliated with its MLD, that are capable of operating on the links that it is requesting to be part of a multi-link setup (also see 35.3.5.4 (Usage and rules of Basic variant Multi- Link element in the context of multi-link setup)).
+A STA affiliated with a non-AP MLD shall include, in a (Re)Association Request frame it transmits, complete profiles (#6567) of other STAs affiliated with the same MLD as the STA (#7365), that are capable of operating on the links that it is requesting to be part of a multi-link setup (also see 35.3.5.4 (Usage and rules of Basic variant Multi- Link element in the context of multi-link setup)).

-An AP affiliated with an AP MLD, in (Re)Association Response frame it transmits, a complete profile of other APs affiliated with its MLD, that are operating on the links that are accepted as part of a successful multi-link setup (also see 35.3.5.4 (Usage and rules of Basic variant Multi-Link element in the context of multi-link setup)).
+An AP affiliated with an AP MLD shall include (#4377), in a (Re)Association Response frame it transmits, complete profiles (#6568) of other APs affiliated with the same MLD as the AP (#7365), that are operating on the links and (#4362) are requested (#5250) as part of a successful multi-link setup (also see 35.3.5.4 (Usage and rules of Basic variant Multi-Link element in the context of multi-link setup)).

 TGbe editor: Please revise the following bullet points as shown below [CID 7514, 6570, 6396, 4034]

-When carried in a Management frame transmitted by an STA affiliated with an MLD, each Per-STA Profile subelement, that is a complete profile, shall comprise of the followings:
+When carried in a Management frame transmitted by a (#7514) STA affiliated with an MLD, each Per-STA Profile subelement that contains a complete profile (#6570) shall comprise (#6396) the following (#6396):

 The STA Control field (see Figure 9-788eo (STA Control field format)),